How to Make the Most of Two Weeks in New Zealand

 - Stop by Otorohanga to see a kiwi bird in the kiwi house or quickly learn a bit of New Zealand history down the Ed Hillary Walkway situated in the centre of Otorohanga.

 - See the Arapuni Swing Bridge, a huge suspension bridge crossing New Zealand’s longest river.

 - Do the Te Waihou Walkway (1h30min or 3 hours walk) to the Putaruru Blue Spring to see some of the purest and clearest water flowing in a stream.

-- Take a detour to Matamata to visit The Hobbiton Movie Set.
-This will add an extra 30 minutes to your drive time
+- Take a detour to Matamata to visit The Hobbiton Movie Set (more info on Viator and Tripadvisor).
+This will add an extra 30 minutes to your drive time.

 Things to Do in Rotorua

 - Relax in a natural geothermal hot pool.
 There are paid options, such as the Polynesian Spa (more info on Viator and Tripadvisor), or go find some of the 5 Free Natural Hot Pools in Rotorua